Circuit type: Temporary street course

 The racetrack does not lead right through the city centre, but through the area of the Ostberg, with the historic old town forming a backdrop and housing some of the special zones created for spectator entertainment.

-Unusually, the pit lane is located at turn one for logistical reasons, with parts located in the grounds of the Expo centre.
+Unusually, the pit lane is located at turn one for logistical reasons, with the paddock located separately in the grounds of the Expo centre.
 Unlike Zürich’s rather lavish wood-panelled temporary pit buildings, Bern is expected to use more traditional tented garages.
 The lack of car changes and pit stops in Season 4 should limit the need for pit callers during the races in any case.

 A revised circuit layout was published in March 2019, which sees a new Turn 1 section and revisions to the Turns 7-8 and Turns 9-10-11 areas.